 Includes mocking, ridiculing, public embarrassment, hostile sarcasm, etc. This is different from friendly banter, joking around, harmless teasing, and the like, because during emotional abuse these "jokes" are always at your expense and you don't find them funny.
-For example, when 13yo Izzy took a selfie (not nude) and sent it to a boy from school, her dad punished her by cutting off her hair and humiliating her on camera.
-When the video ended up on YouTube, Izzy killed herself.
+People occasionally make stupid jokes outside of emotional abuse too, but in a healthy relationship you can ask your partner to cut it out, and they will apologize and stop.
+Perpetrators of emotional abuse, on the contrary, will mock you for being "too sensitive."

 The term was coined after the 1944 film "Gaslight" and means a pattern of gradual manipulation of the victim into doubting their own memory, perception, and sanity by deliberately twisting or spinning information, selectively omitting it to favor the abuser, or presenting false information.
 In the film, a husband does it to his wife by framing her for kleptomania and denying things that indeed are real as figments of her imagination, eventually getting her to believe that she's insane.
 A classic example of gaslighting is rearranging furniture while you're at work and pretending it was always this way when you act surprised.
 Gaslighting is very hard to resist because it consists of seemingly meaningless things you feel he has no reason to do, so you accept the idea you must be crazy.
 The reason abusers do this is to make you feel powerless, frightened, and dependent on them.